Dog friendly beaches near the cottages in Norfolk

 White Horse

 The Street, Neatishead.
 Dogs are more than welcome in the main bar, upper bar and snug areas at all times.
-Water bowls and occasionally treats provided.
-Great food and they take their beer very seriously!

 Many more dog friendly pubs in the county can be found on the Dog friendly pub website.